-Alternatively, students may earn a baccalaureate degree by completing the courses in the STEP program and any remaining credits for a total of 126 credit hours.
-These 126 credit hours must include required general education credits, major courses in Business, Humanities or Ministry and Christian Thought, and any remaining elective credits.
+Alternatively, students may earn a baccalaureate degree by completing the courses in the STEP program and any remaining credits for a total of either 120 or 126 credit hours.
+These 120 or 126 credit hours must include required general education credits, major courses in Business, Humanities or Ministry and Christian Thought, and any remaining elective credits.